- Natural Gas:5.2745+0.0925+1.79%

-These multi-part courses can get you up-to-speed quickly on how the platform and trades work.
+These resources can get you up-to-speed quickly on how the platform and trades work.
 This can be a good guide on whether or not options trading makes sense for you.

-Additional resources include example trade articles and videos, weekly live webinars, videos, and ebooks.
-The site also contains a market news blog and glossary to better understand options trading terms.
+Additional resources include example trade articles and videos, weekly live webinars, videos, and trading guides.
+The site also contains a blog and glossary to better understand options trading terms.

 If you are brand new to options trading, you should be able to learn enough from the free resources and demo platform to get started.
 Just don’t lose sight of the risks involved and don’t trade with more funds than you can afford to lose and you should be in good shape.

-In general, options trading is something that should be reserved for experienced and expert traders only.
+In general, options trading is something that is typically reserved for experienced and expert traders only.
 However, everyone has to start somewhere.
 Among options trading platforms for beginners, Nadex is a good choice.

-Because you can try the demo and trade risk-free, new options traders have a good place to get started and learn the ropes.
+As you can try the demo platform and trade risk-free, new options traders have a good place to get started and learn the ropes.
 The online and mobile platforms are easy enough for beginning traders to understand but powerful enough to run the account of someone with far more experience.

 Because it is web-based only, you don’t need advanced computer skills to use the platforms and tools.
 As long as you have an updated and modern browser, you should be able to use Nadex without any need for technical support.

-- Is Nadex regulated? – Yes, US-based accounts are regulated by the United States Commodity Futures Trading Commission.
+- Is Nadex regulated? – Yes, Nadex is regulated by the Commodity Futures Trading Commission.

 - Where is Nadex based? – Nadex is based in Chicago, Illinois.